WebAssembly/stack-switching/proposals/tasks/Explainer.md

 A wrapped export in the JS Promise integration API can be realized using fibers quite straightforwardly: as code that creates a fiber and executes the wrapped export.
 Similarly, wrapping imports can be translated into code that looks for a `Promise` object and suspends the fiber as needed.

+However, as can be seen with the [asynchronous I/O example](#asynchronous-io), other complexities involving managing multiple `Promise`s have the combined effect of making the JSPI itself somewhat moot: for example, we had to multiplex multiple `Promise`s into a single one to ensure that, when an I/O `Promise` was resolved, our scheduler could be correctly woken up and it had to demultiplex the event into the correct sub-computation.

 ### How does one support opt-out and opt-in?
 The fundamental architecture of this proposal is capability based: having access to a fiber identifier allows a program to suspend and resume it.
 As such, opt-out is extremely straightforward: simply do not allow such code to become aware of the fiber identifier.

-Supporting opt-in, where only specially prepared code can suspend and resume, and especially in the so-called _sandwich scenario_ is more difficult.
+Supporting full opt-in, where only specially prepared code can suspend and resume, and especially in the so-called _sandwich scenario_ is more difficult.
 If a suspending module invokes an import that reconnects to the module via another export, then this design will allow the module to suspend itself.
 This can invalidate execution assumptions of the sandwich filler module.

 It is our opinion that the main method for preventing the sandwich scenario is to prevent non-suspending modules from importing functions from suspending modules.
 Solutions to this would have greater utility than preventing abuse of suspendable computations; and perhaps should be subject to a different effort.